 There are often multiple centrifuges of the same type at operating facilities.
 It is quite common for operators to ‘steal’ useable parts from a non-functional centrifuge to a centrifuge under repair.
 This activity is known as the interchanging of bowl parts.

 It is important to remember that most bowl parts are dynamically balanced.
 Interchanging components between bowls will cause an imbalance in the bowl.
 Again, this imbalance will lead to excessive vibrations.

-The bowl serial number is punched on most large bowl components, as shown above.
+The bowl serial number is punched on most large bowl components.
 This marking makes it easy to identify matched bowl parts to avoid accidental interchanging and related vibrations.

 Certain transmission parts in a disc-stack centrifuge have significant inertia by design.
 One such component is the horizontal shaft.
 The heavy drum of the horizontal shaft assembly maintains the momentum of the bowl during regular operation.